Samba TV: Partnerships

 In 2016, Samba TV partnered with MediaMath.

 In 2017, Samba TV partnered with video ad serving platform SpotX and media/advertising research company Kantar.

 In 2019, Samba TV partnered with Twitter to help measure the social network's effectiveness in driving tune-in.
 That same year, Samba TV also partnered with video streaming aggregator Reelgood.

 In 2020, Samba TV partnered with global programmatic media partner MiQ, global technology company The Trade Desk, media measurement and analytics company Comscore, as well as Amazon Web Services. and TiVo.
 That same year, Samba TV also partnered with point-of-sale data provider Catalina and paper product manufacturer Georgia-Pacific to measure cross-channel media spend.

 In 2021, Samba TV partnered with online advertising software company Pubmatic, as well as television measurement and analytics company 605.

+In 2024, Samba TV partnered with Snap Inc. to help brands further understand the value of advertising on Snapchat.
+Also in 2024, Samba TV partnered with NOVA Entertainment; IRIS.TV; QMS; Madhive selected Samba TV as its ACR partner; FreeWheel selected Samba TV as its preferred ACR partner; expanded its partnership with Havas; partnered with StackAdapt; made deal with Meta; and Captify integrated Samba TV technology.

+In 2025, Samba TV partnered with Attain to expand incremental measurement and OzTam on a POC (a first initiative for Australia).

 Products

 In July 2021, Samba TV launched its global Real-time TV Viewership Dashboard, an interactive TV analytics dashboard featuring geographic and demographic analysis of viewership in real-time across the world, starting with four of the largest media markets: the U.S., U.K., Germany, and Australia.

-Also in 2021, Samba TV announced its proprietary identifier, SambaID, as part of its Samba TV Identity solution, giving marketers, publishers and platforms the ability to transact with each other using a variety of different currencies to optimize against.
+Also in 2021, Samba TV announced its proprietary identifier, SambaID, as part of its Samba TV Identity solution, giving marketers, publishers, and platforms the ability to transact with each other using a variety of different currencies against which to optimize.
 Programmatic research technology firm Lucid later announced its use of SambaID for clients like Digitas and Wavemaker.

+In 2024, Samba TV unveiled its political audiences platform geared toward political advertisers in the 2024 Presidential Election and surrounding candidate and legislative races.